-WARNING: If you were to search “Food Handlers Permit Arkansas” on Google, you’ll notice that theres A LOT of food handler permit courses claiming that Arkansas requires such course…. and that they have a test for you.
+WARNING: If you were to search “Food Handlers Permit Arkansas” on Google, you’ll notice that theres A LOT of websites claiming that Arkansas requires such course…. and that they have a test for you.
 Please be aware that many of these sites are giving out false information.
 At the same time, they are trying to get you to pay for something that is not exactly required.

 What is the Arkansas Food Handlers Certification?

-The Arkansas food handlers permit, also known as the Arkansas food handlers card or license, is a certificate proving to both employers and health inspectors that you are qualified to handle unpackaged food products that are served to the general public.
+The Arkansas food handlers permit is a certificate proving to both employers and health inspectors that you are qualified to handle unpackaged food products that are served to the general public.
 The license is granted to those upon successful completion of a food safety course.
 And they usually expire every 2-3 years.

 Many US states have made food handler permits a requirement, while others, like Arkansas, do not.
 Keep in mind food establishment managers or owners may still require such certification to their employees despite state mandates.